fedir/fedir.github.com/_posts/2013-04-26-installing-chromelogger.md

 date: 2013-04-26 02:15:18
 layout: post
 slug: installing-chromlogger
-title: 'Chromelogger installing and transversal use with PHP5'
+title: 'Transversal installation of Chromelogger for PHP5'
+teaser: 'Chromelogger it's a tool of console debugging.
+It gives You a possibility to make debug process fast and transparent, even on production server.'
 categories:
 - web
 tags: